daviddodo/sonia_club/README.md

 #### Teardown instructions
 1. Use `Ctrl+c` to stop the containers;
     - Optional: stop the containers using the Docker Desktop interface;
-2. Run `docker compose down` to delete the containers;
+2. Delete the containers by running `docker compose down`
     - Optional: delete the containers using the Docker Desktop interface.